 The artistic director

-Choose the programming, train the choristers, animate the weekly rehearsals such as work weekends, perform the orchestral accompaniment on the piano, plan the rehearsals with the orchestras, prepare the latter, direct the concerts, give a line of development and an identity to the choir, maintaining relations with institutional partners and professional musicians by promoting young talents, collaborating with the committee for administrative management and concert preparation, these are the tasks that require a bundle of skills and permanent dialogue.
+The tasks of the artistic director are varied, and require a wide range of skills as well as continuous dialogue.
+The tasks include: choosing the programmes, training the choir singers, animating the weekly rehearsals and work weekends, performing the orchestral accompaniment on the piano, planning and carrying out rehearsals with orchestras, directing the concerts, providing a line of development and an identity to the choir, maintaining relations with institutional partners and professional musicians, promoting young talents, collaborating with the committee for administrative management and concert preparation.

-Born in Annecy, Matthieu Schweyer took over the direction of the Orphée Vocal Ensemble in 2002.
-Since then he has conducted Cherubini’s Requiem, Brahms’ Chant du Destin, Dvořák’s Mass in D, Mendelssohn’s Psalm 42, Bach’s Christmas Oratorio, Beethoven’s Cantata WoO 87, Mozart’s Coronation Mass, Saint John’s Passion (Bach), Fauré and Schumann’s Requiem, Gluck’s Orpheus and Eurydice, Mass in B (Bach ), Puccini’s Messa di Gloria, Beethoven’s Fantasy op.80 and Hummel’s Mass op.111, Brahms’ Ein deutsches Requiem and the Miserere, Magnificat, Requiem in D by Zelenka, Gloria by Poulenc, the Psalms Symphony by Stravinsky, the Misatango by Palmeri, the Stabat Mater by Dvorak, the Requiem by Mozart, Joshua by Handel, the Creation by Haydn, the 9th Symphony by Beethoven the Carmina Burana and the Stabat Mater by Rossini.
+Matthieu took over the direction of the Orphée Vocal Ensemble in 2002.
+Since then he has conducted inter alia Cherubini’s Requiem, Brahms’ Chant du Destin, Dvořák’s Mass in D, Mendelssohn’s Psalm 42, Bach’s Christmas Oratorio, Beethoven’s Cantata WoO 87, Mozart’s Coronation Mass, Saint John’s Passion (Bach), the requiems of Fauré and of Schumann, Gluck’s Orpheus and Eurydice, Mass in B (Bach), Puccini’s Messa di Gloria, Beethoven’s Fantasy op.
+80, Hummel’s Mass op.111, Brahms’ Ein Deutsches Requiem,f the Miserere, Magnificat, Requiem in D by Zelenka, Gloria by Poulenc, the Psalms Symphony by Stravinsky, the Misatango by Palmeri, the Stabat Mater by Dvorak, Mozart’s Requiem, Joshua by Handel, the Creation by Haydn, the 9th Symphony by Beethoven, Orff’s Carmina Burana and the Stabat Mater by Rossini.